Han-chh/My-CS-projects/README.md

 3. **Provide potentially useful tools**
    - Some small utilities, experimental projects, or practical scripts
    - Suitable for direct use in learning or small projects
+4. **Suggestions & Improvements Welcome**
+- Many projects in this repository were originally completed years ago and later reorganized.
+As a result, there may be bugs, incomplete features, version incompatibilities, or cross-platform issues.
+- If you encounter any of these problems, feel free to open an issue or contact me at **13269982528@163.com** to report them.

 > If you find this repository helpful, please give it a ⭐️ to support me!